 - that the accused is making the plea voluntarily;

 - that the accused understands that a guilty plea is an admission of the essential elements of the offence and the nature and consequences of the plea; and,

 - that the accused understands that the court is not bound by any agreement with the prosecutor.

 Accused who are innocent may falsely plead guilty for ulterior reasons, such as being denied bail or wanting to avoid a lengthy wait for trial.
-It is not known how often false guilty pleas occur, but concerns have been raised about the potential prevalence of this issue, particularly with respect to Indigenous accused and accused from vulnerable populations (e.g., those who suffer from mental health issues, addictions, neurocognitive disorders, etc.) who may plead guilty without fully appreciating the circumstances of the offence or the significance of a guilty plea.Footnote 60 The proposed amendment would provide greater clarity to the current plea inquiry process in order to add a requirement in subsection 606(1.1) that the Court be satisfied that the facts support the charge before the Court accepts a guilty plea.
+It is not known how often false guilty pleas occur, but concerns have been raised about the potential prevalence of this issue, particularly with respect to Indigenous accused and accused from vulnerable populations (e.g., those who suffer from mental health issues, addictions, neurocognitive disorders, etc.) who may plead guilty without fully appreciating the circumstances of the offence or the significance of a guilty plea.Footnote 94 The amendment provides greater clarity to the current plea inquiry process in order to add a requirement in subsection 606(1.1) that the court be satisfied that the facts support the charge before the court accepts a guilty plea.
 The amendment mirrors a similar provision contained in the YCJA that applies to youth in the criminal justice system.
-The change is intended to provide an additional safeguard against false guilty pleas, while continuing to encourage early case resolution, enhance the integrity of the administration of justice, and strive for efficiencies.
+The change provides an additional safeguard against false guilty pleas, while continuing to encourage early case resolution, enhancing the integrity of the administration of justice, and striving for efficiencies.